 So, to capitalize on the glute bridge exercise and its benefits, we have a list of the best variations that you can turn into a circuit-style strength workout to target these important running muscles.
 Work your glutes regularly with this routine, and you just might be on your way to a new PR.

-A Part of Hearst Digital Media: Perform each glute bridge exercise for 50 seconds, then rest 10 seconds before moving into the next exercise.
+Lower back down slowly: Perform each glute bridge exercise for 50 seconds, then rest 10 seconds before moving into the next exercise.
 Perform the circuit one to two times through.
 Clayton notes that you can also choose a few of these exercises to add into your regular lower-body day individually—in that case, she recommends performing 15 to 20 reps per move.

 You’ll need two dumbbells to complete this circuit.
 An exercise mat is optional.
 Each move is demonstrated by Clayton in the video above so you can master the proper form.